RupakMukherjee/comp-py-2021/index.md

 # [CoMP-Py 2021](https://comppy.iiita.ac.in/) (IIIT, Allahabad)
 ## Computational Methods in Physics using Python

-A guest lecture by Dr Rupak Mukherjee.
+A guest lecture by Dr Rupak Mukherjee (July 2021).

 ### [MD algorithm in Python!](verlet.md)